williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ### Advance Notice: API Rate Limit Improvements

-In the coming months, Okta will improve how API rate limits are reported, and how they are enforced.
+New rate limits have been created to divide some of our current limits into more granular URL buckets, and rolling the changes out over the next few months:

-* Shortly after February 8, 2017, we'll provide system log alerts to let you know that you exceeded an API rate limit.
-At this time, we'll change some rate limits.
+1. Shortly after February 8, 2017, we'll provide system log alerts to let you know that you would have exceeded any of these new API rate limits.
-* Shortly after March 8, 2017, rate limits will be enforced.
+2. Shortly after March 8, 2017, these new, more granular rate limits will be enforced.
+At that point, the warnings in the System Log will change to error notifications.
+3. Sometime in February, 2017, before granular rate limits are enforced, we’ll start treating authenticated end-user interactions on a per-user basis.
+Interactions like SSO after login won't apply to your org-wide API rate limits.

 Of course, as each change is released, we'll announced here.